coreboot/coreboot/Documentation/payloads.md

 implementation of the UEFI Specifications that modern firmware for PCs is based on.
-There were various projects in the past to make it suitable as a coreboot payload, but these days this function is available directly in the CorebootPayloadPkg part of its source tree.
+There were various projects in the past to make it suitable as a coreboot payload, but these days this function is available directly in the UefiPayloadPkg part of its source tree.

 ## GRUB2